 Estimated Price: $225 – $300

-Born out of one of the world’s largest automotive suppliers, Clek entered the car seat game with the knowledge and experience to build world-class car seats.
-The proof: award-winning products that don’t compromise on design or engineering.
+As one of the world’s largest automotive suppliers, Clek entered the car seat game with the knowledge and experience to build world-class products.
+The proof: award-winning booster seats that don’t compromise on safety or comfort.

-The Oobr High Back Booster doesn’t flip the script, instead it builds on the company’s track record of creating some of the best booster car seats under $6k.
-Punted as “the seat that grows with your child”, this seat morphs and adapts to accommodate your little one’s (or not so little one’s) needs.
+The Oobr High Back Booster builds on the company’s track record of creating some of the best booster car seats under $325.
+Punted as “the seat that grows with your child,” the Oobr can adapt to our little one’s (or not so little one’s) changing needs.

-Equipped with a so-called rigid-LATCH system, this booster locks into place using your vehicle’s LATCH anchor system to provide added stability and safety in a crash.
-While the seat is heavy, not even our scrawniest Geek struggled to position, install and secure this booster.
+Equipped with a “rigid-LATCH” system, this booster locks into place using your vehicle’s LATCH anchor system to provide added stability and safety in a crash.
+While the seat is heavy, it’s still relatively easy to position, install and secure.

-The seat can be set up in one of two modes, either as a high back booster or a backless booster.
-Whichever option you use depends on the size, height and age of your child and the shape of your car’s own seats.
-The high back booster setting can carry kids from 33 to 100 pounds and between 38 to 57 inches in height.
+The seat can be set up in one of two modes, either as a high-back booster or a backless booster.
+The best option depends on the size, height and age of your child and the shape of your car’s own seats.
+The high-back booster setting can carry kids from 33 to 100 pounds and between 38 to 57 inches tall.
 The backless booster setting can accommodate tykes from 40 pounds to 100 pounds and between 40 to 57 inches in height.

-The seat comes equipped with a reclining seat back, allowing you to adjust the seat to ensure your child is not only safe but comfortable on longer trips and the seat back also supports up to 12 degrees of recline.
+The Oobr comes equipped with a reclining seat back, allowing you to adjust it to ensure your child is both safe and comfortable on longer trips, and the seat back also supports up to 12 degrees of recline.

-The adjustable headrest delivers on its promise of a custom fit with our little Geeks comfortably managing to catch a few hours of shuteye on longer trips.
-Thick foam in the seat’s bottom provides added comfort while the company’s Crypton Super Fabrics repel the buildup of uncomfortable moisture and defend against even the most menacing stains (including our greenhorn Geek’s morning coffee).
+The adjustable headrest delivers on its promise of a custom fit.
+Thick foam in the seat’s bottom provides added comfort while the company’s Crypton Super Fabrics repel the buildup of moisture and defend against even the most menacing stains.

 Peg Perego Viaggio HBB 120